-He is currently Assistant Professor of Digital Creation and Communication in the School of Professional Communication at Ryerson University and Director, North America, of the Media Architecture Institute, external link.
-He is also Co-Director of RyeLights at Ryerson University.
+He is currently Assistant Professor of Digital Creation and Communication in the School of Professional Communication at Toronto Metropolitan University (TMU) and Director, North America, of the Media Architecture Institute.
+He is also Co-Director of TMU Lights.
 Previously, he has held positions as Assistant Professor of Digital Media and Culture at Portland State University in the School of Film, Adjunct Professor at the Ontario College of Art and Design University in the Digital Futures MA/MDes/MFA program, and Professor and Academic Coordinator of the Bachelor of Digital Experience Design program in the School of Design at George Brown College.

-Colangelo holds an MA in Cultural Studies and Interactive Media from Goldsmiths College, University of London and a PhD from the York-Ryerson Graduate Programme in Communication and Culture in Toronto.
+Colangelo holds an MA in Cultural Studies and Interactive Media from Goldsmiths College, University of London and a PhD from the York-TMU Graduate Programme in Communication and Culture in Toronto.

 I investigate the critical and creative potential of large-scale public projections, urban screens, and media architecture and the technical and social networks connected to them.
 I consider the role that these elements can play within practices of monumentality, public art, digital placemaking, and “smart cities” to address equity, diversity, and inclusion.
 I primarily use research-creation to create interdisciplinary opportunities for critical study, community engagement, experiential learning, city building, and collaborative creative practice.